Hilbert space embeddings of independence tests and interaction measures of several variables: Kronecker products of PDI kernels

-We emphasize that we cannot affirm in general that for the kernels given in Corollary \ref{classkroenne}, it is equivalent being an independence test for discrete probabilities in $\mathds{X}_{n}$ and being an SPDI$_{2}$ kernel.
+We emphasize that we cannot affirm in general that for the kernels given in Corollary \ref{classkroenne}, it is equivalent to be an independence test for discrete probability measures in $\mathds{X}_{n}$ and to be an SPDI$_{2}$ kernel.
+However, we expect that for the most commonly used families of kernels, these two properties are equivalent.

-The special case of Corollary \ref{classkroenne} when $n=\ell$ is extensively studied in the literature, if $\ell \geq 3$ it is defined as $\ell$-variable Hilbert-Schmidt independence criterion (dHSIC in their notation), see \cite{petersjonasjointindp}.
-Case $(ii)$ is the standard method of distance covariance \cite{sejdinovic2013equivalence}.
-A complement of this result can be found in \cite{Szabo2018}, and more generally in Theorem $7.1$ in \cite{guella2023}, where it is proved that in the case where $\ell =n$, the Kronecker product of kernels is SPDI$_{2}$ if and only if it defines an independence test, and the same equivalence occurs on the continuous case .
+The special case of the Kronecker product of $n$ PD kernels is extensively studied in the literature.
+When $n \geq 3$, independence tests based on them are denoted as $\ell$-variable Hilbert-Schmidt independence criterion (dHSIC), see \cite{Pfister2018}.
+Case $(ii)$ is the standard method of distance covariance \cite{Sejdinovic2013a}.
+Partial proofs of this corollary can be found in \cite{Szabo2018}, but more generally in Theorem 7.1 in \cite{guella2023}, where it is proved that in the case where $n=\ell$, the Kronecker product of kernels is SPDI$_{2}$ if and only if it defines an independence test, and the same equivalence occurs in the continuous case.